probmods/probmods2/chapters/02-generative-models.md

 This type of modeling is called *random world* style [@Mcallester2008].
 Note that we don't have to specify ahead of time the people whose eye color we will ask about: the distribution on eye colors is implicitly defined over the infinite set of possible people, but only constructed "lazily" when needed.
 Memoizing stochastic functions thus provides a powerful toolkit to represent and reason about an unbounded set of properties of an unbounded set of objects.
-For instance, here we define a function `flip-n` that encodes the outcome of the $$n$$th flip of a particular coin:
+For instance, here we define a function `flipN` that encodes the outcome of the $$n$$th flip of a particular coin:

 ~~~~
 var flipN = cache(function (n) {